campaniluis/human_control_2024/README.md

 Our objective is to understand where are the caveats and oppositions to the operationalization of the different aspects of human control.
-For this end, we used the framework for the different aspects of human control proposed by Niel et al (XXXX) ###Correct citation####.
+For this end, we used the framework for the different aspects of human control proposed by Boulain et al (2020)[1].

 We proceeded to identify the statements which belonged to each variable of the operationalization.
 With the sub-corpus assembled, we trimmed the statements to remove all sentences that didn’t talk about human control.
 Then, based on the framework … we’ve created a set of keywords to find statements that addressed the topic for each aspect of the operationalization.
-The key-words were also selected based on the explanations given by Niel et al (XXXX) ###Correct citation#### of what they would refer to.
+The key-words were also selected based on the explanations given by Boulain at al (2020) [1] of what each aspect of the operationalization refers to.

-# Control Dimensions in Autonomous Weapons Systems
+### Control Dimensions in Autonomous Weapons Systems

 | Dimension | Aspect | Key-words |
 |-----------|--------|-----------|